-Electric scooters, also known as mobility scooters, offer seniors easier mobility, especially in the event your parent has suffered a bone or joint injury, a debilitating illness, or stability and balance issues.
+An electric mobility scooters offers seniors easier mobility, which is especially comforting in the event where a parent has suffered a bone or joint injury, a debilitating illness, or is sufferingwith stability and balance issues.

 Scooters offer seniors more independence, leading to enhanced self esteem, and reducing the need, at least temporarily, for constant support when ambulating to different areas of a home, between indoors and outdoors, or accessing neighborhood amenities or sightseeing venues.